bl0bb/ruter/backend/README.md

 ## Introduction
 To be able to run this project on your computer you first need to download and install [Node.js](https://nodejs.org/en/download/).

-To install all the required packages run [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) in the project directory:
+To install all the required packages run the [`npm install` command](https://docs.npmjs.com/getting-started/installing-npm-packages-locally) in the project directory:

 ```sh
 $ npm i